Yandex Cloud

 Alert

-If you use WinBox to access the router, connect to the router using the VM's IP address.
+If you use WinBox to access the router, connect to the router using the VM IP address.
 MAC access is not supported in Yandex Cloud.

-Make sure that a network connection has been established between the router and test VM:
+Make sure that a network connection is established between the router and test VM:

-1. Open the router's administrative interface in the browser.
+1. Open the router's administrator interface in the browser.

 2. Click Terminal.

-3. In the terminal that opens, run ping <internal IP address of the test VM>.
+3. In the terminal that opens, run the ping <test_VM_internal_IP_address> command.

 If the packets reach the test VM, you can start configuring the router.
-To learn how to work with the router, see the Mikrotik documentation.
+You can find the router manual in the Mikrotik documentation.

 Delete the resources you createdDelete the resources you created

-To stop paying for your deployed resources, delete the mikrotik-router and test-vm VMs.
+To stop paying for the deployed resources, delete the mikrotik-router and test-vm VMs.

 If you reserved a public static IP address, delete it.